SUT2014/CarCheck/README.md

 - Retrieves Car Registration Number from input file.
 Multiple input files are supported.
 There is no specific format for this input file as long as the Registration Numbers are mentioned.
 - Uses REGEX to retrieve the Registration Numbers, REGEX string is configurable as well in the config.properties project file.
 - Using Car Regs from input file, retrieves Tax details from well known website, in this case it is https://cartaxcheck.co.uk/ .
 This can be configured in the config.properties file.
-- The Vehicle tax details are logged, asserts are currently disabled.
+- The Vehicle details are logged, asserts are currently disabled.

 TaxMan has been developed using the following tools/apps: